maykar/compact-custom-header/docs/Conditional-Styling-Config.md

 * **state:** The state of the entity to match to trigger the change.
 Cannot be used with `above:` or `below:`
 * **above:** If the state returns a number, trigger change when above this number.
 Can be used with or without `below:`.
 * **below:** If the state returns a number, trigger change when below this number.
 Can be used with or without `above:`.
-* **For conditions more complicated than the above (multiple entity states, OR conditions, etc.) create a [Template Sensor](https://www.home-assistant.io/components/template/) or a [Template Binary Sensor](https://www.home-assistant.io/components/binary_sensor.template/) and use that new sensor for your condition.**

 **Items to style**
 * **background:** You can change the header's background color or image.